-The Economics syllabus develops an understanding of economic terminology and principles and of basic economic theory.
+The Economics syllabus develops understanding of economic terminology and principles and of basic economic theory.
 Learners study the economics of developed and developing nations and how these interrelate.
 They also learn to handle simple data and undertake economic analysis, evaluate information and discriminate between facts and value judgements in economic issues.
-A foundation for further study at HSC or DP level, the syllabus also encourages a better understanding of the world in which learners live, and helps them play an active part in the decision-making process, whether as consumers, producers or citizens of the local, national and international community.
+A foundation for further study at HSC or DP level, the syllabus also encourages a better understanding of the world in which learners live and helps them play an active part in the decision-making process, whether as consumers, producers or citizens of the local, national and international community.

 This can be studied without any prior knowledge but students should have an interest in national and global economic issues and good numeracy skills.
 THE AIMS OF ECONOMICS ARE TO ENSURE STUDENTS:

-- Develop candidates' knowledge and understanding of economic terminology, principles and theories. - Develop candidates' basic economic numeracy and literacy and their ability to handle simple data including graphs and diagrams. - Develop candidates' ability to use the tools of economic analysis in particular situations. - Show candidates how to identify and discriminate between different sources of information and how to distinguish between facts and value judgements in economic issues. - Develop candidates' ability to use economic skills (with reference to individuals, groups and organisations) to understand better the world in which they live. - Develop candidates' understanding of the economies of developed and developing nations and of the relationships between them; and to develop their appreciation of these relationships from the perspective of both developed and developing.
+- Develop their knowledge and understanding of economic terminology, principles and theories. - Develop an awareness of the nature and significance of innovation and change within the context of business activities - Develop basic economic numeracy and literacy and their ability to handle simple data including graphs and diagrams. - Develop the use of tools of economic analysis in particular situations. - Identify and discriminate between different sources of information and how to distinguish between facts and value judgements in economic issues. - Develop the ability to use economic skills (with reference to individuals, groups and organisations) to better understand the world in which they live. - Develop candidates' understanding of the economies of developed and developing nations and of the relationships between them; and to develop their appreciation of these relationships from the perspective of both developed and developing.